 meets Wednesdays, in the Bodhinyana Hall at Amaravati Buddhist Monastery, Hemel Hempstead, HP1 3BZ

-– Listening with the heart – Martin Evans
+– Theme to be confirmed – Martin Evans

 How do I get to the Bodhinyana Hall?